tinydancer-io/solana-improvement-documents/proposals/0052-consensus-and-transaction-proof-verification.md

 verify that a supermajority of the validators has voted on the slot that their transaction was included in the block without fully trusting the RPC provider.

-This includes two main changes:

-1) Adding a new RPC method which provides a proof that a transaction has been included in a slot
+The main change includes:
-2) Modifying the blockhash to be computed as a Merkle Tree and includes transaction statuses
+  -  Modifying the bankhash to add a Receipt root of the receipt merkle tree that includes transaction signatures and statuses.

 This SIMD is the first step in implementing a consensus verifying client as first described in [SIMD #10](https://github.com/solana-foundation/solana-improvement-documents/pull/10)